encode/django-rest-framework/docs/api-guide/filtering.md

 The method should return a rendered HTML string.

-## Filtering & schemas

-You can also make the filter controls available to the schema autogeneration that REST framework provides, by implementing a `get_schema_fields()` method.
-This method should have the following signature:

-`get_schema_fields(self, view)`

-The method should return a list of `coreapi.Field` instances.

 # Third party packages

 The following third party packages provide additional filter implementations.